Unreimbursed Medical Expenses in Utah

 The court starts with the language in the decree, temporary order, or child support order before deciding how the bill should be divided.

-Parents often agree on routine care but disagree on whether a larger or less common expense was reasonable, necessary, or properly documented.
+Parents often agree on routine care but disagree over whether a larger or less common expense was reasonable, necessary, or properly documented.

 Receipts, insurance explanations of benefits, invoices, and proof of payment often carry more weight than memory or text-message summaries.

-A valid expense can still become harder to recover if the parent seeking reimbursement does not follow the notice and verification requirements in the order or under Utah law.
+A valid expense can still become harder to recover if the parent seeking reimbursement does not follow notice and verification requirements.

 Key Legal Standards and Utah Rules

 Utah child support law treats medical support as part of the child-support framework, not as an unrelated side agreement.
-Current Utah law requires a child support order to address health care coverage for a child, require health insurance if available at a reasonable cost, identify which plan is primary and which is secondary when both parents have coverage, and require parents to share reasonable and necessary uninsured and unreimbursed medical and dental expenses unless the order provides otherwise.
+A child support order may address health care coverage, require health insurance if available at a reasonable cost, identify which plan is primary and secondary, and require parents to share reasonable and necessary uninsured and unreimbursed medical and dental expenses unless the order provides otherwise.

 Medical support is part of the child support structure

 Many parents think child support means only the monthly base payment.
-But Utah law and Utah child-support policies treat medical support as part of the larger support picture.
-That is one reason disputes over deductibles, co-pays, and uncovered treatment can become enforcement or modification issues instead of just casual reimbursement disagreements.
+But medical support is part of the larger support picture.
+That is one reason disputes over deductibles, co-pays, and uncovered treatment can become enforcement or modification issues instead of casual reimbursement disagreements.

 Utah’s standard approach is often an equal split of reasonable and necessary unreimbursed medical and dental expenses.
 Still, the exact wording of the order matters.
 A judge can order something different, and older orders may use different language.
 Families should read the actual order before assuming the rule is always fifty-fifty.